failsafe-lib/failsafe.dev/policies.md

 retryPolicyBuilder.handle(ConnectException.class);
 ```

-But when doing so for a policy that is composed around other policies, you may want to also configure the outer policy to handle exceptions thrown by any inner policies, depending on your use case:
+But when doing so for a policy that is composed around other policies, you may want to also configure an outer policy to handle exceptions thrown by any inner policies, depending on your use case:

 ```java
 retryPolicyBuilder.handle(CircuitBreakerOpenException.class, TimeoutExceededException.class);